 Housing Development Fund Corporations (HDFCs) are affordable housing co-ops legally designated to provide housing to low-income people in New York City.
 These co-ops are collectively owned and operated by their residents (“shareholders”) who democratically elect a board every year, and make collective decisions about their expenses, energy needs, and roles in the building.
 Instead of rent, HDFC shareholders pay a monthly maintenance fee.
 These fees—collected in the cooperative’s bank account and controlled by a democratically elected board—fund the daily operations of the building.
-Typically run by women of color, HDFC co-ops offer a model of decommodified, community-controlled housing.
+HDFCs house majority people of color, and are most often run by women of color.
+HDFC co-ops offer a model of decommodified, community-controlled housing.

 1,200 HFDC co-ops across NYC provide housing for 30,000 low-income households across the Bronx, Brooklyn, Manhattan, and Queens.